 Leghorn—referred to Leghorn straw used for hats that was unsurpassed for its beauty and durability.
 It was grown in Italy, shipped from the Port of Leghorn, and an extremely slender and pearly white straw.

-Marie Stuart bonnet—a bonnet that was in fashion from the 1820s to the 1870s.
+Marie Stuart bonnet—another popular millinery option was this bonnet that was in fashion from the 1820s to the 1870s.
 It was frequently worn by widows and had a brim that dipped at the center top in the front.

 ostrich tips—ostrich feather tips.